Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Going all white might be boring to most people.
 Assuming you’re one of them, the Scandi kitchen allows for a little bit of colorful experimenting, albeit in a regulated manner.

 Do all colors work with this design?
 Not exactly.
 In most cases, summer colors provide the best balance.
-Stronger hues might work, but a little bit more constraint is necessary so that you don’t overdo things, as far as Scandinavian kitchen designs are concerned.
+Stronger hues might work, but a bit more constraint is necessary so that you don’t overdo things, as far as Scandinavian kitchen designs are concerned.

 40. Try Two Tone Cabinets